tafli/MeritServer/README.md

 Each request has its level (Team, User) at the start of its description.

 The authorization levels are:
-- **MeritServer**: With this key, everything is allowed.
+- **Admin**: With this key, everything is allowed.
 This is THE master key and is stored on configuration level.
 - **Team**: This is the team key.
 With it, all team related actions like add user or payday is possible.
 - **User**: This key is used to give merits or to request current merit status of the team.